“Everyone knows the tactics by which I am victorious, but no one knows the strategy out of which victory is evolved.” – Sun Tzu

 You never know why different entrepreneurs are making their different moves.
 You don’t know if they’ve got a side hustle or if their business is a side hustle.
 You don’t know if they’re making enough to keep the roof over their heads.
 You’re not yet challenged with managing social asymmetries.
 You don’t see their plans for the next 18 months and how this piece makes sense.

 You can waste a lot of time playing lookyloo.
 It’s easy to spend so much time watching what others are doing that you don’t actually do anything yourself.
-(Click to tweet.)
+(Tweet this.)
 The surest way to not get any business momentum is to do nothing at all.